 Then you are ready to run the scan.

-To run the scan, simply click the green “Run Scan” button below the Scan Criteria Box.
+To run the scan, simply click the green “Run Scan” button below the Scan Editor Box.

 The scan results will launch in a new tab or window for you to view.
 Be sure to check out the Working with Scan Results article in the Support Center for more information on getting the most out of your scan results.